 The purpose of this proposal is to provide an outline of the proposed intervention for which the CSO is proposing to partner with UNICEF.
-[If the Call for Expression of Interest allows for multiple submissions, the following text may be added: A separate form should be filled for each programme proposal submitted.]
+A separate form should be filled for each programme proposal submitted.

 Information provided in this form will be used to inform the review and evaluation of CSO submissions as outlined in the Call for Expression of Interest under section 3.